-Proceeds from the issuance of equity instruments by the Company are recognized in capital stock and capital surplus.
+Proceeds from the issuance of equity instruments by the Company are recognized in share capital and capital surplus.
 Transaction costs directly attributable to the issuance of ordinary shares are recognized as a deduction from capital surplus on a post-tax basis.

-2) Treasury Stock
+2) Treasury shares

-When treasury stock is repurchased, it is recognized at the acquisition cost and such amount is recognized as a deduction from equity.
-Transaction costs directly attributable to the repurchase of treasury stock are deducted from equity.
-When treasury stock is sold, the consideration received is recognized as an increase in equity, and the difference between the carrying amount and the consideration received is included in capital surplus.
+When treasury shares are repurchased, they are measured at cost and presented as a deduction from equity.
+Transaction costs directly attributable to the repurchase of treasury shares are deducted from equity.
+When treasury shares are sold, the consideration received is recognized as an increase in equity, and the difference between the carrying amount and the consideration received is included in capital surplus.